Alternate Paladin

 3rd-level Oath of Vengeance feature

-When you use Divine Smite, you can expend 2 Divine Fervor to infuse your strike with your wrath.
-After the damage of the attack, your target must make a Wisdom saving throw.
-On a failure, it is frightened of you and its speed is reduced to 0 for 1 minute.
+to the damage, your target must also make a Wisdom saving throw against your Paladin Spell save DC.
+On a failure, it is Frightened of you and its speed is reduced to 0 for 1 minute.
 The effect ends early if the creature takes damage.

-Aura of Vengeance
+Shield of Vengeance

 7th-level Oath of Vengeance feature